Ralf Rangnick: Austria national team

 On 29 April 2022, Rangnick was appointed manager of the Austria national team on a two-year deal, starting in June.
-The contract includes an option of a further two years should the team qualify for UEFA Euro 2024.
+Austria had just failed to qualify for the 2022 FIFA World Cup, finishing fourth behind Denmark, Scotland, and Israel, and then losing the play off against Wales.
 One of his goals is to bring back the fans by entertaining football, and showing team spirit.
-On 3 June, Rangnick's first game in charge finished in a 3–0 win over Croatia in the UEFA Nations League A. However, that remained Austria's only victory of the season and, following a 3–1 defeat to Croatia on 25 September, they got relegated to League B.
+On 3 June, Rangnick's first game in charge finished in a 3–0 win over Croatia in the UEFA Nations League A. However, that remained Austria's only victory of the season and, following a 3–1 defeat to Croatia on 25 September, they got relegated to League B. On 16 October 2023, the team qualified for UEFA Euro 2024.
+As a result, his contract with Austria national team was automatically extended through to the 2026 FIFA World Cup.
+In April 2024, Rangnick was approached by Bayern Munich, but despite holding talks with the club he turned down their interest and reaffirmed his commitment to Austria.

+Rangnick's first game at Euro 2024 ended in a 1–0 loss to France.
+However, Austria won their next two group games with a 3–1 win against Poland and a 3–2 win against the Netherlands to finish top of the group.
+Austria were subsequently eliminated in the round of 16, losing 2–1 to Turkey.

 Executive career

 Red Bull

 In June 2012, Rangnick became the director of football for both Red Bull Salzburg and RB Leipzig.
 Under Rangnick's leadership, by 2018, RB Leipzig saw promotion from regional league (tier IV) to the Bundesliga (tier I), and reached the UEFA Champions League; their highest domestic finish was runners-up in the 2016–17 season, while their highest European finish was reaching the semi-finals in the 2019–20 season.
-Despite consistent off-field success, RB Leipzig won one trophy, the Saxony Cup, with Rangnick.
+Despite consistent on-field success, RB Leipzig only won one trophy, the Saxony Cup, with Rangnick.
 Meanwhile, Red Bull Salzburg won Austrian Bundesliga and Austrian Cup multiple times, and reached the Champions League and UEFA Europa League.

-In 2019, Rangnick was promoted to head of sport and development for Red Bull GmbH, thus overseeing global football initiatives, including New York Red Bulls and their takeover of Red Bull Bragantino.
-Under Rangnick's tenure, New York Red Bulls won the Supporters Shield in 2013, 2015, 2018, while Red Bull Bragantino gained promotion to Série A in 2020.
+In 2019, Rangnick was promoted to head of sport and development for Red Bull, thus overseeing global football initiatives, including the New York Red Bulls and their takeover of Red Bull Bragantino.
+Under Rangnick's tenure, the New York Red Bulls won the Supporters Shield in 2013, 2015 and 2018, while Red Bull Bragantino gained promotion to Série A in 2020.
 He resigned from Red Bull in 2020, with a reported move to Milan failing during negotiations.
 While at Red Bull, their clubs rose in market value from €120 million to €1.2 billion during his tenure, with its largest club, RB Leipzig, peaking in value to €270 million in 2019.
 Red Bull also generated sizable profits with player transfers.